mahmudhera/run_camisim/README.md

 Run varying

-1. number of genomes [in progress]
+1. number of genomes [simulations in progress]
-1. size of the sample
+1. size of the sample [code is ready]
 1. different error profiles
 1. number of novel genomes
 1. divergence rate